-We sell Biote-partnered clinics the Biote Method, the components of which are specifically developed for practitioners in the hormone optimization space: Biote Method education, training and certification, practice management resources, inventory management resources, and digital and point-of-care-marketing support.
-Our revenue represents fees paid for the training, marketing support, practice development, equipment, IP licensing, and product sales of Biote-branded dietary supplements, physician-prescribed procedures, and pellet procedure convenience kits, or trocars.
+We sell Biote partnered clinics the Biote Method, the components of which are specifically developed for practitioners in the hormone optimization space: Biote Method education, training and certification, practice management resources, inventory management resources, and digital and point-of-care-marketing support.
+Our revenue represents fees paid for the training, marketing support, practice development, equipment, IP licensing, and product sales of Biote-branded dietary supplements, physician-prescribed procedures, and manual surgical instruments intended for use by Biote-certified practitioners, or trocars.

-Our revenue fluctuates in response to a combination of factors, including the following:
+Our revenues fluctuate in response to a combination of factors, including the following:

+· sales volumes;

-- sales volumes; - the mix of male and female patients treated by Biote-certified practitioners, as treatment for males generates more revenue per patient than treatment for females; - our overall product mix of dietary supplements sold; - the effects of competition on market share; - new Biote-partnered clinics acquired as customers, less any existing clinics lost as customers ("net new clinics"); - number of procedures performed by practitioners; - medical industry acceptance of hormone optimization generally as a solution to unmet medical needs; - the number of business days in a particular reporting period, including as a result of holidays; - weather disruptions impacting medical offices' ability to maintain regular operating schedules; - the effects of competition and competitive pricing strategies; - governmental regulations influencing our markets; and - global and regional economic cycles.
+- the mix of male and female patients treated by Biote-certified practitioners, as treatment for males generates more revenue per patient than treatment for females; - our overall product mix of dietary supplements sold; - the effects of competition on market share; - new Biote partnered clinics acquired as customers, less any existing clinics lost as customers ("net new clinics"); - number of procedures performed by practitioners; - medical industry acceptance of hormone optimization generally as a solution to unmet medical needs; - the number of business days in a particular reporting period, including as a result of holidays; - weather disruptions impacting medical offices' ability to maintain regular operating schedules; - the effects of competition and competitive pricing strategies; - governmental regulations influencing our markets; and - global and regional economic cycles.

-Generally, our MSAs require us to provide (1) initial training to practitioners on the Biote Method, (2) inventory management services and (3) other contract-term marketing and practice development services (including recurring training and licenses of Biote IP).
+Generally, our MSAs require us to provide (1) initial training to practitioners on the Biote Method, (2) inventory management services and (3) other contract-term marketing and practice development services (including recurring training and licenses of Biote intellectual property).
 Historically, we have provided the optional free lease of reusable trocars by Biote-certified practitioners.